 EM 385-1-1 Fall Protection training offered by The Korte Company is spread out over three days.
 On the first day, students learn about the history of fall protection as well as the rules and standards that apply to EM 385-1-1.
 The second day is devoted to a full review of safety equipment workers will use on jobs.
 On the final day, students will conduct equipment inspections, develop fall protection plans for hypothetical construction projects and complete a course evaluation.

-Ric Foulks, who is The Korte Company’s Assistant Safety Director, holds the Associate Safety Professional and Construction Health and Safety Technician certificates from the BCSP, and an authorized OSHA outreach trainer, conducts the classes.
+Ric Foulks, who is The Korte Company’s Assistant Safety Director, holds the Certified Safety Professional and Construction Health and Safety Technician certificates from the BCSP.
+He is an authorized OSHA outreach trainer and conducts the classes.
 Specific topics include:

 - History of Fall Protection